Grounding Functional Similarity by Invariance-Aware Model Stitching: Related Work

 \section{Related Work}

-\textbf{Model Stitching:} Model stitching was introduced by \citet{lenc2015understanding}, who used a $1 \times 1$ affine transformation to connect intermediate convolutional layers to study invariance and equivariance.
-This was later extended by \cite{bansal2021revisiting,csiszarik2021similarity} to measure functional similarity.
-Recently, the reliability of model stitching for functional similarity has been questioned, arguing that high similarity scores may arise even among models with different biases \cite{smith2024comparing} or between distant layers \cite{hernandez2022model}.
-Beyond functional similarity, model-stitching has been used to connect independent network components from the model zoo \cite{pan2023stitchable, pan2024stitched,yang2022deep} allowing for networks of controllable performance-efficiency trade-offs.
-Zero-shot stitching has also been achieved by learning representations in relative space \cite{cannistraci2023bricks, moschella2022relative}.
+\textbf{Model Stitching:} Model stitching \citep{lenc2015understanding} has been used to connect independent network components from the model zoo \citep{yang2022deep, pan2023stitchable, pan2024stitched}, allowing for networks with controllable performance-efficiency trade-offs.
+Moreover, it was shown that models can be successfully stitched either by direct transformation in the latent space \citep{maiorca2023latent, lahner2024direct} or in zero-shot fashion by learning representations in relative space \citep{cannistraci2023bootstrapping, moschella2023relative, cannistraci2024bricks}.
+In contrast to these works, we employ model stitching as a means for functional similarity evaluation \citep{bansal2021revisiting, csiszarik2021similarity}, where task performance is required to correlate with similarity.

-\textbf{Feature distillation:} Feature-based distillation was introduced by \citet{romero2014fitnets}, where teacher features guide the student via L2 minimization.
-Notable extensions include attention-based distillation \cite{zagoruyko2016paying} and inter-channel correlation transfer \cite{liu2021exploring}, both applied at manually chosen layers. \citet{ji2021show} and \citet{chen2021cross} avoid manual layer linking by learning connections via attention.
-While FuLA also minimizes L2 feature distance, it does so through frozen layer compositions of the end model, achieving alignment in the functional sense.
+\textbf{Feature distillation:} Feature-based distillation was introduced by \citet{romero2014fitnets}, where in principle, student features are trained to mimic the appearance of corresponding teacher features via L2 minimization.
+More recently, \citet{liu2023functionconsistent} formalized the notion of function-consistent feature distillation under which student features replicate the functionality of the teacher's features.
+Other notable extensions include attention-based distillation \citep{zagoruyko2017paying} and inter-channel correlation transfer \citep{liu2021exploring}, both applied at manually chosen layers. \citet{ji2021show} and \citet{chen2021cross} avoid manual layer linking by learning connections via attention.
+Although our work also involves feature distillation at different levels, we perform it exclusively through frozen layer compositions, while considering features activated by metamers of regular inputs.

-\textbf{Function consistency:} Function consistency has been used in KD \cite{liu2023function, yangknowledge} to help students better replicate teacher behavior, improving performance. \citet{yang2022deep} applied it to group equivalent blocks in the model zoo, later reassembled under resource constraints.
-In contrast, FuLA leverages function consistency to align models for measuring functional similarity.